yknNEU/Monday_Group_24_GroupAssignment/README.md

 ### Kaining Yang Work

+- Customer cannot set the sales price

 - Sales WorkArea Panel miss welcome message, button name is incorrect, miss update profile button

-- Sales Person view Product should not be editable.
+- Sales Person view Product should not be editable, and should not be the target price, should be actual price.

 - Create Product, should be ceiling price not selling price